x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-resource-mailboxes.md

 - Estimated time to complete a room mailbox: 5 minutes.

-- You need to be assigned permissions before you can perform this procedure or procedures.
+- You must be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../permissions-exo/feature-permissions.md) topic.

 > [!IMPORTANT]
-> If you're running Exchange Server in a hybrid scenario, make sure you create the room mailboxes in the appropriate place.
+> If you're running Exchange Server in a hybrid scenario, ensure you create the room mailboxes in the appropriate place.
 Create your room mailboxes for your on-premises organization on-premises, and room mailboxes for Exchange Online side should be created in the cloud.

 - Estimated time to complete an equipment mailbox: 2 to 5 minutes.

-- You need to be assigned permissions before you can perform this procedure or procedures.
+- You must be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../permissions-exo/feature-permissions.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../accessibility/keyboard-shortcuts-in-admin-center.md).